 Firstly, freight Forwarders are best for international transport.
 Thus, they also manage customs clearance.
 This is a good choice if you’re focused on moving products across borders.

 On the other hand, if you need more solutions, 3PLs may be for you.
-3PLs include warehousing, inventory management, order fulfillment, etc. Further, they offer a variety of services to manage the entire supply chain process.
+3PLs offer a variety of services to manage the entire supply chain process, including warehousing, inventory management, order fulfillment, and more.

 Flexibility

 Freight forwarders typically offer standardized services.
-If your business requires highly customized logistics solutions, a 3PL can tailor its services to the specific needs of your business.
+If your business requires highly customized logistics solutions, a 3PL can tailor its services to your specific needs.

 Alternatively, 3PLs have the flexibility to adapt their services to match your business requirements.